EDang22/Haskell_Blog/Installing_Haskell.md

 # Installing Haskell, BNFC etc. + Any issues that may arise

-**NOTE: These instructions are currently for Linux/Mac users only, windows will come soon.
+**NOTE: These instructions are currently for Linux/Mac users only.
 Observations and errors found were also through the perspective of Haskell on MacOS.**

 ## *HASKELL*